aharri123/Seattle-Crime/README.md

 ## Distribution Of Our Variables ##

 Let's look at the distribution for our target variables.

-**Crime Type**
+We also graphed the distribution of our other variables, which can be seen in our main notebook.

+**Crime Type Target Variable (Offense) Distribution**

 <img width="529" alt="offense target var distribution" src="https://user-images.githubusercontent.com/45251340/235370760-b1f50bd0-9a7d-4007-8b57-04d7c8e5a026.PNG">

+**Crime Location Target Variable (Beat) Distribution**